Photo Copyright Affect Autism

 In the Floortime Manual, Dr. Greenspan’s words advise us about differences to look for in our children.
 Compulsivity and impulsivity can hold our children from reaching the fourth functional emotional developmental capacity (FEDC 4).

 - Compulsive behaviour is rigid and repetitive.
 A child displaying these behaviours struggle with flexibility and creativity to expand his/her behavioural repertoire.

 - Impulsive behaviour is more indicative of sensory craving needs.
 A child with impulsive behaviour can benefit from more practice and regulation as described above, and benefits from more structure to support these needs.
 When/if more fluently verbal, we can help the child better express his/her needs through words.
 (S)he will be better able to express his/her feelings with more creativity through practice, and as (s)he develops the capacity for more emotional signalling.

 THE REALITY: A continuous flow of back-and-forth signalling will defeat the need to be impulsive or withdrawn.
 FEDC 4 regulates aggression.
-The earlier a child can develop these capacities, the less challenging as the child gets older and bigger.
+The earlier a child can develop these capacities, the less behavioural challenges as the child gets older and bigger because the child is happier and more in control of their world.
 FEDC 4 helps children learn to communicate using emotional signalling which will decrease impulsivity and aggression.